Is International Law “Real Law”? Examining the Debate

-Some writers, especially those of the Austinian school, insist that what is called international law is not at all but a branch of international morality.
+Some writers, especially those of the Austinian school, insist that what is called international law is not at all, but a branch of international morality.
 Others declare that the matter is one of definition, while still others staunchly defend the validity of the term.
-Actually, the controversy that whether international law is a law or not revolves around the divergent definitions of the word “Law” given by the jurists.
+Actually, the controversy over whether international law is a law or not revolves around the divergent definitions of the word “Law” given by the jurists.
 As pertinently remarked by Collins, “Whether or not one wishes to attribute a legal character to the norms of international law depends largely upon the definition of law, he chooses to accept.”
-Thus jurists are divided into two groups in regard to the legal character of the norms of international law, one accepts its legality, and the second denies it.
+Thus, jurists are divided into two groups in regard to the legal character of the norms of international law; one accepts its legality, and the second denies it.

-Before going into the discussion that whether international law is a true law or not, it is necessary to understand some of its definitions put forward by some pre-eminent jurists:
+Before going into the discussion of whether international law is a true law or not, it is necessary to understand some of its definitions put forward by some pre-eminent jurists:

 (1) Oppenheim